bitcoin-api/bitcoin-api-full-stack/README.md

 PRs and collaborative efforts welcome.👏

-Sponsor this page and get premium support and other awesome benefits - [Bitcoin-Api GitHub Sponsor Page](https://github.com/sponsors/bitcoin-api).
+Sponsor this page and get premium support, marketing, and other benefits and services - [Bitcoin-Api GitHub Sponsor Page](https://github.com/sponsors/bitcoin-api).

 ## Merch